-One of my favorites is Yosemite National Park, which is located in the western Sierra Nevada range of Central California.
-We visited in April, 2018 and the weather was perfect.
+We visited in April, 2018 and the weather was lovely.
 A bit chilly in the mornings and evenings, but sunny, clear and absolutely perfect for hiking and exploring.
-As I have mentioned in many of my blog posts, vacationing in the off season means fewer crowds and lower prices as well.

-This charming Victorian Era hotel opened in the 1850s, and is 20 miles from Tunnel View.
+Tunnel View is one of the iconic scenes in the park.
 This scene took my breath away when I first saw it in the misty, morning light.

 Half Dome Rock is a granite dome at the eastern end of the park.
 It was first ascended by George Anderson in 1875, and is still a popular spot today for rock climbers.